top of page

-There’s no denying vintage Heuer has seen a tremendous increase in popularity, with the reissuance of numerous references from their back catalog - always sans "TAG" nomenclature - to include the Autavia, Monza, Carrera, and Monoco, and infamously (in our opinion), the Formula 1 Kith/Heuer collab.
+There’s no denying vintage Heuer has seen a tremendous increase in popularity, with the reissuance of numerous references from their back catalog - always sans "TAG" nomenclature - to include the Autavia, Monza, Carrera, and Monaco, and infamously (in our opinion), the Formula 1 Kith/Heuer collab.

 Heuer’s long connection with auto racing can be traced back to at least 1962, when a youthful Jack Heuer arrived in the United States to sell the Swiss company’s bestseller – stopwatches.
 Motorsports – in particular, Formula 1 – soon came to be sponsored, and then dominated by Heuer timepieces.